xapax/security/privilege_escalation_windows.md

 #### Incorrect file and service permissions

-If you find a service that has read-write permissions set to everyone you can just change that binary into a binary that adds a user with admin privileges.
+If you find a service that has read-write permissions set to everyone you can just change that binary into a binary that adds a user to the administrators'group and thereby giving it privileges.

 Here is a POC code for this

 ```c
 #include <stdlib.h>
 int main ()